omar2535/GraphQLer/docs/plugins.md

 def get_headers() -> dict:
-    """Get the headers for the request.
+    """Get the headers for the request
-      Authorization will be used from the AUTHORIZATION variable first, then from the CUSTOM_HEADERS variable.

     Returns:
         dict: The headers for the request